technical-zebra/Quizzapalooza/README.md

 Explain how the application can be deployed to a production environment.
 Describe any additional steps or configurations required for deployment, such as setting up a web server or database server.

-## Contributing

-Provide guidelines for other developers who want to contribute to the project.
-Include information on how to set up a development environment, coding conventions, and the process for submitting pull requests.

-## License

-Specify the license under which the project is distributed.
-For example, you can use the MIT License or any other open-source license that suits your needs.

 ## Acknowledgements

 If you used any external libraries, frameworks, or resources in your project, acknowledge them here and provide links to their documentation or websites.

-## Contact

-Provide contact information for the project maintainer or team, such as email addresses or links to social media profiles.